Tonghak Peasant Revolution: Battle of Ugeumchi

-Jeon placed his army so that the rebels stretched sixteen kilometers, from Panchi to Mount Bonghwang.
-Jeon was at the center of this line, surrounded by flags and riding on his white horse.
-The government forces defended the sides (Hyopyo, Ungchi, Mount Bonghwang), while the Japanese were stationed in Ugeumchi proper.
-At 10:00 in the morning, the rebels charged at Ugeumchi.
+Jeon placed his army so the rebels stretched sixteen kilometers from Panchi to Mount Bonghwang.
+Jeon was at the center of this line, surrounded by flags and riding his white horse.
+The government forces defended the sides (Hyopyo, Ungchi, Mount Bonghwang) while the Japanese were stationed in Ugeumchi proper.
+At 10:00 am, the rebels charged at Ugeumchi.

 Because of their weak weapons, they were unable to cross Ugeumchi.
-The Japanese used cannons and rifles, and had proper military training.
+The Japanese used cannons and rifles and had proper military training.
 Although small groups of rebels crossed the 'death line' more than forty times, they were all shot down.
 After one charge at the Japanese, only 10,000 of the original 200,000 rebels were left.
 After the following charge, there were 3,000 rebels left.
-When the rebels finally retreated on November 10, only 500 rebels out of an army of 200,000 remained.
+When the rebels finally retreated on 10 November, only 500 out of an army of 200,000 remained.

-Meanwhile, in Hyopyo, the 10,000 rebels captured various peaks, but whenever the governmental forces seemed to break, they were instantly reinforced by the Japanese.
-By November 10, both armies retreated to Nonsan.
+Meanwhile, in Hyopyo, the 10,000 rebels captured various peaks, but the Japanese instantly reinforced them whenever the governmental forces seemed to break.
+By 10 November, both armies retreated to Nonsan.
 The Battle of Ugeumchi was over.
-The battle was expressed by a spectator of the battle:
+A spectator of the battle expressed the battle:

-And we finally destroyed the thieving raiders...
-It was as if the stars themselves were falling from the sky, and the autumn leaves were being scattered on the lands.
+Retreat from Gongju

+Jeon and his 500 remaining rebels retreat south from Gongju while the allied forces of the Joseon Army and the Imperial Japanese Army pursue them.
+They arrived in Nonsan to rendezvous with the other Donghak peasants defeated by government and Japanese troops.
+But they were defeated and forced back to Jeonju Fortress to gather an army of 8,000 rebels.
+However, they abandoned the fort because of the lack of supplies and retreated to Wonpyeong and Taein, the rebel center, to reorganize their army.

-Jeon led the 500 remainder south into Taein, the rebel center.
-There, he gathered an army of 8,000 rebels.
-On November 25, the Japanese caught up with the rebels, camped in Mount Gumi.
+On 25 November, the Japanese caught up with the rebels and camped in Mount Gumi.
 Despite rebel strategic superiority, the Japanese firepower annihilated both the rebels and the city of Taein.
-A historian, Park Eunsik, recorded that there was "nothing left in Taein for 40 kilometers".
-40 civilian houses, along with perhaps 400 rebels, were killed.
+A historian, Park Eunsik, recorded "nothing left in Taein for 40 kilometers".
+Forty civilian houses, along with perhaps 400 rebels, were killed.

-After the Battle of Taein, on November 28, 1894, Jeon formally dissolved the Donghak Army.
-The rebels cried: "We thought Jeon Nokdu (Jeon's nickname) would save us, but now we are all going to die".
+After the Battle of Taein, on 28 November 1894, Jeon formally dissolved the Donghak Army.
+The rebels cried: "We thought Jeon Nokdu (Jeon's nickname) would save us, but now we are all going to die."
 Jeon answered: "War is a game of luck.
-Why is it that you blame me".
+Why is it that you blame me?".
 He then dressed up as a peasant and headed east.

 Battles outside the main front

 Jeolla

-Jeolla Province was the revolution's center, and were completely seized by the rebels.
-They formed the core of the Anti-Japanese Frontier, and often aided Gyeongsang and Chungcheong rebels.
+Jeolla Province was the revolution's center, completely seized by the rebels.
+They formed the core of the Anti-Japanese Frontier and often aided Gyeongsang and Chungcheong rebels.
 Kim Inbae of Gwangyang and Yi Bangeon of Jangheung formed the core of South Jeolla rebels.